 If you or a bed partner suffer from sleep apnea, the solution to your troubles could lie with a small, custom-made oral appliance.
-By wearing one at night, it’s able to keep a person’s airway open and prevent the lapses in breathing associated with obstructive sleep apnea (OSA).
+By wearing one at night, you may be able to keep your airway open and prevent the lapses in breathing associated with obstructive sleep apnea (OSA).
 Oral appliance therapy also provides an excellent alternative for those who do not like their CPAP machine or may be CPAP intolerant.

 To learn more about oral appliance therapy and how dentistry can actually help you sleep better, contact us today.